 There are two museums at Olympic Park in Park City and both are free all year round.
 The Olympic Museum focuses on the 2002 Salt Lake City Olympics and the memories from this time in Utah.
 The Ski Museum is small, but talks about the snow in Utah and why skiing is such a big deal here.
 There are some interactive rides for $2 and $5 if you want to splurge a little.

 Tours are $5 (but $4 are applied as a credit for purchase in the shop at the end of the tour).
 So really the tour costs $1, and you get $4 worth of candy or ice cream at the end.
 The tours take you through the factory, teach you about the process of making chocolates, and include a few yummy samples.
 You need an appointment, so please call the North Salt Lake factory at (801) 677-8888 to schedule a tour.

 Mall Play Areas

 Sometimes we just need to get the kids out so they can burn off some energy.
 There are some great play areas in local malls.
-We are going to get some pictures this winter of these fun spots.

 - Layton Hills Mall: Our kids love this mall’s play area.
 There are lots of animals, cars, and other shapes to climb on, as well as a little slide.